rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 When this setting is enabled, the node will check for new proposals, verify their correctness, and submit challenges to invalid proposals.
 The only prerequisite is that [RPL Locking](../houston/participate#allowing-rpl-locking) is enabled.

 This check runs every 5 minutes in conjunction with a few other node related duties.
-We'll run through an example of what challenging a fradulent proposal looks like.
+We'll run through an example of what challenging a fraudulent proposal looks like.
 We can use the smartnode command `rocketpool service logs node` to monitor the progress:

 ```
 rocketpool_node  | 2024/04/05 02:19:16 Checking for Protocol DAO proposal challenges to defend...